cloudflare/cloudflare-docs/content/pulumi/tutorial/manage-secrets.md

 ### a.
 Add your credentials

-Because `wrangler` will run in a non-interactive mode, a Cloudflare API token and account ID are required.
+By externally and securely storing your `CLOUDFLARE_API_TOKEN`, you can control access and rotate the token value.
+We'll run `wrangler` in a non-interactive mode, thus, a Cloudflare API token and account ID are required.
 Ensure you have:

 * Your Cloudflare [account ID](/fundamentals/setup/find-account-and-zone-ids/), and
 * A valid Cloudflare API [token](/fundamentals/api/get-started/create-token/).